 There will still be nations besides Israel during the reign of this King, and they will be given their lands, but Israel will lead the world because they were the ones who were originally to teach the nations the way of YHVH.
 YHVH has always cared about the nations.

 It is Israel who will play the “central role” in the Kingdom of Heaven.
 That is the way it was meant to be from the beginning at Mt.
 Sinai when He called them out.
 It is Israel that has always been called the “light to the nations” (Isaiah 42:6; 49:6).
 It is only when Israel is operating within the Kingdom as YHVH always desired, that the world will have peace and live according to Yah's rules; Torah.
 As long as Israel lives in exile, the world lives in exile.
 They were the ones chosen to be a “Kingdom of Priests” (Exodus 19:6).
 It is Israel, with their Messiah, which will usher in the redemption of the entire world.
 They were to be a blessing to all peoples of the earth.
 This is the END GOAL of the Kingdom of God, when all the world will know and worship Him:

 Zachariah 14:9 “And the LORD shall be king over all the earth: in that day shall there be one LORD, and his name one.”

-Not only will this Messiah be King, but He will also be the Mediator, the High Priest, according to the Old and New Testaments.
+Not only will this Messiah be King, but He will also be the Mediator, the High Priest, according to the Older and Renewed Covenants.
 Our Mighty God will restore to His people what they lost – Himself as their King and Priest.
-He will do this through YHVH Yeshua, the Messiah.
+He will do this through YHVH Yeshua Messiah (God of Salvation).